mhguo1/TRAPD/README.md

 5) --pass: Keep only PASS variants based on the "FILTER" field of your vcf

 6) --genenull: Values for which a gene is to be considered null.
 Default is "NA" or ".".
+Genes names having any of these values will be excluded from teh output.

 7) --vep: Option that should be supplied if you used VEP to annotate your vcf.